lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 Help out!!
 I don’t need every skill in the book - no catering, sorry - but there’s def a few useful ones:

 - **Advertising.** At its simplest level, talk up the event.
 Use the hashtag and get it trending.
 Or you can help me work with Trans Rescue to design promotional material.
 I haven’t quite decided if this needs it’s own website - I’m not much a web dev myself - so if you are, well…
+- **Digital design.** In addition to the general skills that could be needed above, I mentioned a sticker sheet earlier.
+I have the software and ability to lay that out!
+But I’m not an expert and if you are, come chat with me :)
 - **Logistics.** Ok, I’ll admit it, big logistics nerd here, so I’m almost rarin’ to put all the right pieces together for this…but I can probably use some help.
 If you’ve got a brain for systems and some technical knowledge of spreadsheets and forms, maybe hit me up.
 - **Support.** Artists might need help.
 Buyers might need help.
 I don’t know if I can keep up with all that on my own!